timotejroiko/discord.js-light/README.md

 ### guildEmojisUpdate

 Event fired instead of the standard emoji events when the emoji cache is disabled.
+If the emojis cache is disabled, emojiCreate, emojiUpdate and emojiDelete will never be fired.

 ```js
 client.on("guildEmojisUpdate", emojis => {